 What is Kenya Mining Forum?

-The forum will be a stakeholder-led gathering focused on a specific delegate profile with a distinct end goal – the search for credible investors in Kenya’s mining industry, as well as associated support services.
+The confex is a stakeholder-led gathering focused on a specific delegate profile with a distinct end goal – the search for credible investors in Kenya and the region's mining industry as well as associated support services.

-Our discussion with the Ministry of Mining and key stakeholders in the region highlighted the fact that is an opportune time to promote investment in Kenya as they recently approve the Mining Act in May 2016, providing more transparency and credibility for investors.
+The participation of key Chamber members is incentivising international participation that we are growing to 39% in 2018.
+Our discussion with the Ministry of Mining and key stakeholders in the region highlighted the fact that now is the opportune time to promote investment in Kenya as the new mining act has been implemented in May 2016 and regulations have been made; providing more transparency and credibility for investors.
 Moreover, Kenya has been working with McKinsey on a 20-year mining plan that already highlighted a potential of USD 62.4b mining revenues.
-This is going towards the objective to contribute to 10% of the GDP in 2030 against 1% in 2015.
+In a year, Kenya has jumped 16 places to position 86 from 102 in the most attractive global mining destinations (source:Fraser Institute)

 The goal is to settle robust legal framework along with transparent processes in line with Kenya’s mining vision.
 We want to establish and consolidate Kenya’s position as a regional mining hub in order to use the sector as a key driver for socio-economic growth.

 Kenya has a high mining potential and already ranks as the third largest producer of soda ash and the seventh producer of fluorspar in the world.

 Located in East Africa, Kenya shares its borders with Tanzania, Uganda, South Sudan, Ethiopia and Somalia.
 It is considered a hub for financial, transportation and communications infrastructures in East Africa.

 Why you should invest in Kenya’s mining sector?